 Your US mid-term elections daily digest

-There are exactly four weeks until the US elections that will help define the rest of Donald Trump's presidency.
+The US mid-term elections in just under three weeks' time will help define the rest of Donald Trump's presidency.

-The mid-term elections will see people vote for members of both houses of Congress, as well as for governors in 36 out of 50 states.
+Americans will vote for members of both chambers of Congress, as well as for governors in 36 out of 50 states.

 Between now and then, we'll bring you updates and all the best analysis every weekday in this round-up.

 Today's round-up includes some big, big numbers and the debate on healthcare being placed front and centre.

 One of the big questions this year is whether the trend of low turnout in mid-term elections will be bucked.